Liam Challoner

 Free listings in summary

 Free listings are showing in more and more search results, highlighting how important they are to include in your organic marketing strategies.
+This NEEDS to be part of your next SEO strategy and roadmap in order to stay competitive.
 While it can be a little daunting at first, once you dive into Google Merchant Center and understand the different elements and experiences that contribute to your potential rankings and how they correlate with your on-page structured data, it is a lot easier to digest.
-Please reach out to me (here’s a link to my LinkedIn: Liam Challoner) if you have any questions on this one or if you have any amendments to make to this article, would love to chat about it.

 Free listings FAQs